HPE launches blockchain-based data monetisation platform

 Several existing digital ecosystems enable data sharing based on a middleman model, where platform owners centrally coordinate the data flows and monetization.
 Applying a complementary approach, HPE and Continental’s platform leverages a decentralised architecture based on blockchain technologies.

-Participants, such as car manufacturers, continue storing the data in their own data centres and only share specific data sets upon purchase directly with the buyer.
+Participants, such as car manufacturers, continue storing the data in their own data centers and only share specific data sets upon purchase directly with the buyer.
 This approach gives data sovereignty to all participants in the ecosystem, while at the same time providing a highly efficient and secure procedure for monetising vehicle data.

 The data-monetisation platform will supposedly enable car manufacturers and other partners to trade data with each other – either to improve digital services for their customers or to monetise vehicle data.
 However, trading is only feasible upon a driver’s consent.